Tsamsiy/USBC-to-Serial/README.md

 - USB-UART sub-module tested
 - MCU sub-module tested
 - PD sub-module tested
+- mode button firmware fuctional (no AT mode)

 # To do
 - reduce size of pasring algorithm